Making Europe work

 The European Policy Centre is committed to making European integration work, by fostering debate and dialogue on the key issues facing the EU and producing practical recommendations for action to improve the way the Union operates and enhance the effectiveness of its policies.

-Its work is organised under four flagship programmes designed to reflect these aims, ensure a coherent approach and give it the flexibility required to respond to fast-moving developments on the European and global stage.
+Its work is organised under five flagship programmes designed to reflect these aims, ensure a coherent approach and give it the flexibility required to respond to fast-moving developments on the European and global stage.

 - European Politics and Institutions;